Have you ever had an FSAVC with HSBC?

 HSBC mis-sold FSAVC with various different Aspects:

-- HSBC may not have made their consumers aware about the chance of purchasing "Added Years".
+- HSBC may not have made their customers aware about the chance of purchasing "Added Years".

 - HSBC may not have made their consumers aware that any fees & charges that their FSAVC incurred.